If you are withdrawing from school and have received federal or state financial aid:

 Special rules apply when students withdraw after receiving student financial aid (SFA) for the term from any of the following programs:

 These rules are federally mandated.
-Before UMMC can calculate any tuition/fee refunds to a student under the institutional refund policy (administered by the Student Accounting Office), the Office of Financial Aid must determine whether any financial aid funds should be paid back.
+Before UMMC can calculate any tuition/fee refunds to a student under the institutional refund policy (administered by the Student Accounting Office), the Office of Student Financial Services must determine whether any financial aid funds should be paid back.

-The Higher Education Amendments of 1998 define withdrawal as failure to complete the period of attendance on which federal aid eligibility was based.
+The Higher Education Amendments of 1998 defines withdrawal as failure to complete the period of attendance on which federal aid eligibility was based.
 Therefore, this policy affects not only those individuals who complete the formal withdrawal notification process (as specified by the registrar), but also those students who simply stop attending classes.
-In either case, when a recipient of Title IV funds ceases attendance during a term, the university must calculate how much SFA was earned by the student.

 When the school must return grant funds on the student’s behalf, the student’s tuition account will be charged for this amount.
 When the responsibility for repaying funds to the Title IV grant programs falls to the student, the student is required to return only 50 percent of the grant repayment as calculated using the federal formula.
 Grant overpayments may be collected according to arrangements satisfactory to the school, or by overpayment collection procedures prescribed by the Department of Education.